-Toolbox™ supports the Extended version of the eSFR chart, which has a 16:9 aspect
+Toolbox™ supports the Extended version of the eSFR chart.
+This version has a 16:9

 object does not analyze other visual features in the chart, such as focusing targets and